 4 Shares

-A ‘Master at serving.’
-Have you ever met one?
-My mother-in-love undoubtedly bears this title within her community, though she would cringe at my suggesting such (sorry, Mom!).
-This past week, along with other family members and friends, I had the opportunity to help her in some various capacities after surgery.
-Contemplating the possibilities has had me thinking about how to serve a master(?!).
+My dear mother-in-love undoubtedly bears this title within her community, though she would cringe at my suggestion.
+This past week, along with other family members and friends, I had the opportunity to help her in various capacities after surgery.
+Contemplating the possibilities has had me thinking about how to serve a person who serves so well?
+Intimidating yet necessary, it’s a worthy question to answer.

-No doubt, this phraseology may sound a bit odd – even archaic.
+No doubt, all this serving phraseology may sound a bit odd – even archaic.
 But the Bible talks much about serving Christ as well as serving others.
-It is how we love each other, how we build each other up, and encourage.
+It is how we love each other, build each other up, and encourage.

 This post may contain affiliate links.
 Read my disclosure policy here.